 Increase Competitiveness of Washington’s Ports and Strengthen Our Freight Mobility Infrastructure

 Washington’s ports are a key economic engine for our state.
 Approximately 60 percent of imported goods coming through the Northwest Seaport Alliance are bound for the rest of the country, and exports from all over the nation cross through local ports.
 To remain a global hub, our state’s ports must function efficiently, reliably, and competitively.
 For example, the port slowdown in 2014 and 2015 cost Washington state’s businesses almost $770 million in near-term losses alone.
 WCIT advocates for investment in port-related infrastructure, reform of the Harbor Maintenance Tax (HMT), and operational predictability.
 WCIT also advocates for freight mobility investments that make local corridors efficient and reliable.

-NAFTA is a crucial agreement for our trade-dependent region, and Washington’s manufacturers, farmers, ranchers, retailers, services suppliers and consumers rely on an integrated North American market with Canada and Mexico.
-Washington’s second largest trading partner is Canada, and Washington runs a trade surplus with Mexico.
-WCIT will participate vigorously in any efforts to improve and update the NAFTA.
+Because of our trade-dependent region, Washington’s manufacturers, farmers, ranchers, retailers, services suppliers, and consumers rely on an integrated North American market with Canada and Mexico.
+Washington’s second-largest trading partner is Canada, and Washington runs a trade surplus with Mexico.
+WCIT will continue to advocate for a comprehensive and beneficial trading partnership.

 Advance Washington’s Trade Priorities on China

 China is Washington’s top trade partner, but we must address ongoing barriers that limit our full trade potential.
 China was the destination for $19.4 billion in Washington goods in 2015, which is more than 22% of Washington exports.
 Yet challenges remain in maximizing our trade relationship with China.
 WCIT believes the best way to improve the U.S.-China trade partnership is through enforcing existing rules and continued engagement as part of a new trade strategy.